- Unusual UFO-shaped formations were observed in the skies over Mount Shasta.

 - This volcano peak in California has long been the subject of conspiracy theories.

 Mount Shasta in California has become a nexus of conspiracy theories and unusual events.
-The latest viral sensation from the area has been a UFO-shaped object that appeared in the skies above the potentially active volcano peak of 14,179 feet on the morning of February 12th.
+One viral sensation from the area occurred on February 12, 2020, when people spotted a strange object in the skies above the potentially active 14,179-foot volcano peak.

 Upon closer look, this was not an alien spaceship but a beautiful lenticular cloud, the kind that is often shaped like lentils or UFOs, depending on your perspective.
 It was so convincing, however, that the U.S. Forest Service had to deny its extraterrestrial origins in a statement.